 You'll obviously need a heavy-duty rod to do this, but the effect is a lot more noise getting absorbed by your curtains.

-For your curtain rods you are going to want something that can both hold the weight of the curtains in question as well as aid in the overall noise canceling ability of the curtains.
+A solid curtain rod will be capable of both holding the weight of the curtains in question as well as aiding in the overall noise canceling ability of the curtains.

-Even though you’re avoiding noise cancelling your windows, you’ll still have to get a curtain rod along with the special type of a curtain.
+Even though you’re avoiding noise cancelling your windows, you’ll still have to get a heavy duty curtain rod along with the special type of a curtain.

-For this, your best bet is wrap-around rods.
+For this, your best bet is wrap-around curtain rod.
 These curtain rods attach into the walls at a curve.

 This is useful when hanging sound absorbing curtains as it will eliminate any gaps at the edges of the curtain, which maximizes the area in which they cancel any noise.

 If need be, you can also use double rods.
-These rods will allow you to basically double up on the layering of your sound absorbing curtains, which will in turn increase noise reduction while minimizing the amount of light that will get into the room.
+These rods will allow you to basically double up on the layering of your soundproof curtains, which will in turn increase noise reduction while minimizing the amount of light that will get into the room.

 Double rods are likely the way you will want to go if you plan on buying multiple curtain soundproof panels to increase the amount of noise protection that you can get.

-These brackets, as you might have guessed, hang down from the ceiling and helps to give you more floor-to-ceiling coverage for your curtains, which helps increase the noise-deadening area.
+These brackets, as you might have guessed, hang down from the ceiling and help to give you more floor-to-ceiling coverage for your curtains, which helps increase the noise-deadening area.

 When buying noise cancelling curtains, your best bet is to look for a curtain that has extra fibers in the material that they are made out of, like velvet curtains.

-For this, your best bet will be to look for something that is either made with 100% polyester, a suede or heavy velvet material.
+For this reason, your best bet will be to look for something that is either made with 100% polyester, a suede or heavy velvet material.